ASNProject/ESP32CAM-with-Firebase/README.md

 a.
 Install USB TLL to your computer device.
 You can download it from https://berbageilmu.blogspot.com/2017/05/solusi-driver-usb-pl2303-tidak-bisa-di.html<br />
 b.
 Install ESP32 library to your Arduino IDE.
 Please follow step by step from https://dt-production.com/?p=346

-You can also follow the wiring esp32cam below:
+You can also follow this schematic esp32cam below:

 ![ESP32CAM](https://user-images.githubusercontent.com/49858542/98482314-31da5200-2233-11eb-8d07-6298a27a4be8.png)